Casella Waste Systems (CWST)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Luckily, Casella Waste Systems’s sales grew at an incredible 18.5% compounded annual growth rate over the last five years.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, Casella Waste Systems’s 18.9% annualized revenue growth over the last five years was incredible.
 Its growth beat the average industrials company and shows its offerings resonate with customers.

 Casella Waste Systems Quarterly Revenue

-This quarter, Casella Waste Systems reported year-on-year revenue growth of 17.9%, and its $485.4 million of revenue exceeded Wall Street’s estimates by 1.9%.
+This quarter, Casella Waste Systems grew its revenue by 9.7% year on year, and its $469.1 million of revenue was in line with Wall Street’s estimates.

 Looking ahead, sell-side analysts expect revenue to grow 8% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is above average for the sector and indicates the market is forecasting some success for its newer products and services.
+Still, this projection is above the sector average and indicates the market is forecasting some success for its newer products and services.

 6. Gross Margin & Pricing Power

-This quarter, Casella Waste Systems’s gross profit margin was 35%, in line with the same quarter last year.
+Casella Waste Systems produced a 33.3% gross profit margin in Q4, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Looking at the trend in its profitability, Casella Waste Systems’s operating margin decreased by 5 percentage points over the last five years.
+Analyzing the trend in its profitability, Casella Waste Systems’s operating margin decreased by 5.3 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Casella Waste Systems’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 Casella Waste Systems Trailing 12-Month Operating Margin (GAAP)